- Rent Control / Increase Limitations. Mississippi state landlords can raise rent only after the lease has ended.

 Laws Regarding Late Fees

-Mississippi has no legislation regarding the imposition of late fees.
-However, late fees should be disclosed in the written lease.
+Mississippi has no laws regarding the imposition of late fees; however, late fees should be written in the lease agreement.

-A Mississippi landlord may charge up to $40 for payment returned for insufficient funds (Mississippi Code 97-19-57)
+A Mississippi landlord may charge up to $40 for payment returned for insufficient funds.
+(Miss.
+Code 97-19-57)

 Mississippi law preempts rent control.